-As at the year end, the Fund has rents receivable and amounts due from a related party as financial assets carried at amortised cost.
-For rental income receivables and contract assets, the Fund applies a simplified approach in calculating ECLs.
+As at the year end, the Fund has rental income receivable as financial assets carried at amortised cost.
+For rental income receivables, the Fund applies a simplified approach in calculating ECLs.
 Therefore, the Fund does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
 The Fund has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
-The information about the ECLs on the Fund's rental income receivables is disclosed in note 9 in these financial statements.